Skip to content

 No route permits shall be issued to individuals under this scheme in operation.

-5. Emission Standards / Renewable Energy use
+3. Emission Standards / Energy Shift

-It is noted the country is not aligning with the global or even regional standards.
+It is noted the country is not aligning with global or even regional standards.
 It is a must to review the current system and establish measures to curb climate change.
+Having a National Energy policy with the mandated target of 80% renewable share is a critical component in meeting this.

-6. Bus Priority Lanes
+4. Bus Priority Lanes towards BRT

-No wonder local efforts failed which were implemented in absence of a National Transport Plan.
+No wonder local efforts failed which were implemented in the absence of a National Transport Plan.
 The infrastructure shall facilitate the system which includes lane discipline and bus halting spaces.

 An extension of the above.
-The major barrier is the cost of new busses vs the existing ticket prices.
+The major barrier is the cost of new buses vs the existing ticket prices.
 Global climate change grants are available to facilitate capital costs.
+Articulated models will be addressing the driver shortage as well.

 Electric Buses in operation – India

-9. Connected Mobility
+5. Connected Mobility

 It is a must to have all moods of transport get connected (GPS enabled) and monitored.
 Furthermore, this will enable driver and fleet monitoring with other utilization, efficiency, and productivity measures in managing via a centralized dashboard.